 Current priorities for IA include ensuring that the process is proportionate, effective and adaptable to future opportunities and challenges.
 We will be working hard to ensure that IEMA is the home of the Impact Assessment professional by bringing you events, webinars, guidance, articles and more.
 To stay up to date with the latest activity, sign up to the IEMA Impact Assessment Network..

-IA Learning and Resources
+Current Work and Resources

 Global Environmental and Social Assessment Group (GESA)